JabRef/jabref/docs/code-howtos.md

 ## Logging

 JabRef uses the logging facade [SLF4j](https://www.slf4j.org/).
-All log messages are passed internally to the [log4j2] [https://logging.apache.org/log4j/2.x/] which handles any filterting, formatting and writing of log messages.
+All log messages are passed internally to [log4j2](https://logging.apache.org/log4j/2.x/) which handles any filtering, formatting and writing of log messages.
 - Obtaining a Logger for a Class:

   ```java